rust-lang/book/second-edition/nostarch/chapter20.md

 off some of the concepts we covered in these final chapters, as well as recap some lessons from earlier.

-For our final projct we’re going to make a web server that only says "hello";
+For our final project we’re going to make a web server that only says "hello";
 which will look like Figure 20-1 in a web browser:

 <img src="trpl20-01.png" />